By Michael E. Miller

 The Beefeater men offered him an all-expenses-paid trip to London to compete against sixteen other finalists from around the world.
 The selection process in Asia sounds far more methodical than does the slapdash American.
 The Korean winner, who did magic tricks while mixing, beat 1500 bartenders in his country; the Japanese contestant vied against 1000.
 To be named Best American Bartender, Brown beat the other finalist from the U.S.A. by winning tenth place to a New Yorker's fourteenth.

 Test categories included technical knowledge of cocktail ingredients, speed mixing, free style -- where barkeeps display their best Tom Cruise moves -- and creation/invention.
 Contestants picked six ingredients from a hat and had to create a drinkable cocktail from them.
-Brown invented the "Elizabeth Taylor" on the spot (bourbon, banana liqueur, blue curaaao and, of course, gin.
+Brown invented the "Elizabeth Taylor" on the spot (bourbon, banana liqueur, blue curacao and, of course, gin.
 The resulting drink color vaguely resembles the actress's violet-blue eyes).

 He's added the title to his resume now that he's temping and job hunting.
 And contemplating a big life change.